KarnbirKhera/CUDA-Vector-Addition/README.md

 <img width="451" height="515" alt="image" src="https://github.com/user-attachments/assets/564b7637-e51f-4ec8-841c-703378b9e2ba" />
 <img width="1327" height="445" alt="image" src="https://github.com/user-attachments/assets/dc05e6a7-6fc3-4cc9-a36a-f4a7ff4ef0f7" /> <br>

 We can see from the Nsight compute, the L2 cache hit rate is ~96%, which supported by the detailed L2 report.
 This percentage is made up of 1,538,775 reads and 25,000,362 writes (C[i]).
 The 1,538,775 reads is very interesting as the code itself has no A[i] and B[i] reads.

+<br><br>
 After further analysis:<br>

 <img width="1413" height="188" alt="image" src="https://github.com/user-attachments/assets/ed3db8eb-4af4-4984-b1cd-bc7dd2b9ccb1" />